ucsd-cse29/fa25/src/pa/pa2/index.md

 It also gives us a moment to discuss something important: just because you _can_ crack passwords doesn't mean you _should_.
 There are plenty of laws prohibiting the use of passwords that aren't yours to access data that isn't yours, regardless of how you obtained the password.
 Responsibility and ethics are another – it may simply be wrong to reverse-engineer (access to) someone else's private data, even if it happens to be legal.
 Of course, there are good uses for doing this – cracking can recover a lost password needed for access to critical data, for example, if the hash is available.
 Like any powerful tool, your knowledge of C programming and passwords should be used with care and appropriately in context!

+In many cases, finding and reporting security issues is possible to do _responsibly_ – there's an entire theory and practice of [responsible disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html).
+[Researchers like Prof Aaron](https://www.wired.com/story/satellites-are-leaking-the-worlds-secrets-calls-texts-military-and-corporate-data/) do work on responsibly informing companies, governments, and the public about vulnerabilities in real-world systems.
+So it's critical to learn about, and

 ## Resources and Policy